|JD Edwards EnterpriseOne Applications Upgrade Guide

 oracle\E1local directory to the

-\client directory on the Deployment Server, as specified in the next section of this guide entitled: Section 8.3, "Working With Workstation Installation"
+\client directory on the Deployment Server, as specified in the next section of this guide entitled: Section 8.3, "Working With Development Client Installation"

-Note:Refer to the JD Edwards EnterpriseOne Development Client Installation Guide for additional details on installing the Development Client.
+Note:Refer to the JD Edwards EnterpriseOne Development Client Installation and Configuration Guide for additional details on installing the Development Client.

-Uninstall the previous software version on each workstation before installing the new version.
+Uninstall the previous software version on each Development Client before installing the new version.
 See Chapter 26, "Deinstalling the Software" for more information about uninstalling previous releases of JD Edwards EnterpriseOne.

-The names of the Deployment Server, Enterprise Server, and client workstation cannot exceed 15 characters in length.
+The names of the Deployment Server, Enterprise Server, and the Development Client cannot exceed 15 characters in length.

-Note:You must have full administrator privileges to install Release 9.1 on the Microsoft Windows 7 workstation.
-For details, refer to the JD Edwards EnterpriseOne Development Workstation Installation Guide on the Oracle Technology Network (OTN).
+Note:You must have full administrator privileges to install Release 9.1 on the Microsoft Windows 7-based Development Clients.
+For details, refer to the JD Edwards EnterpriseOne Development Client Installation and Configuration Guide on the Oracle Technology Network (OTN).

 Read/write access to this client install directory on the primary Deployment Server in the base location: